 Indeed, after being orphaned in 1850 during a cholera outbreak, Eliza and her baby brother and sister were rescued by their older brother Hugh, who entered Georgia surreptitiously—i.e., while passing for White—to retrieve his consanguineous cargo before returning to the North.

-(Somewhat preoccupied were her aforementioned brothers James, the first American Black Catholic priest or bishop; Patrick, the first Black American Jesuit, order priest, PhD, or university president; and Michael, the first Black American to command a federal ship.)
+(Somewhat preoccupied were her aforementioned brothers James, the first American Black Catholic priest and bishop; Patrick, the first Black American Jesuit, religious priest, PhD, and university president; and Michael, the first Black American to command a federal ship.)

 Like Hugh, these three and the other 5 siblings, including Eliza, are said to have passed for White throughout their lives, despite full knowledge (and, in the case of Alexander Sherwood, fuller complexion) of their Blackness.